-It’s a great way to collect targeted leads on specific topics of interest.
+Webinars are a great way to collect targeted leads on specific topics of interest.

-And signing up for those webinars looks like this.
+And signing up for those webinars looks like this:

 - The colors are vivid and high contrast and the images are vibrant.

-- Clearly displays prize
+- clearly displays the prize

-- Puts everything above the fold
+- puts everything above the fold

-- Rewards users for sharing contest
+- rewards users for sharing the contest

 You can go through the multi-step landing page getting very specific or you can call immediately.